Syncora/Syncora-Backend/README.md

 ## API Endpoints
 - User Management:
-  - `POST /api/users`: Register a new user
+  - `POST /api/users`: Register a new user or create a guest user if no credentials are provided.
-  - `POST /api/login`: Authenticate a user and generate an access token
+  - `POST /api/login`: Authenticate a user and generate an access token.
+For guest users, a temporary access token can be generated without requiring any credentials.
-  - `GET /api/users/:id`: Get user profile by ID
+  - `GET /api/users/:id`: Get user profile by ID.
+This endpoint can return user details for registered users and generic details for guest users.

 - Trivia Management:
   - `POST /api/trivia`: Create a new trivia game